-On a hunt for the ultimate list of fun things to do in Atlanta GA?
-Know more about the different Atlanta attractions that should be on your list – including prime spots frequented by celebrities!
+On a hunt for the ultimate list of fun things to do in Atlanta, GA?
+Learn more about the different Atlanta attractions that should be on your list – including prime spots frequented by celebrities!

 It is truly a complete destination, with all the Atlanta attractions capturing just about anything a traveler would like to see.

 As the city of Washington DC, Atlanta is home to many destinations that help you travel back through time and learn more about politics and history.

 One of the world’s most important figures, Martin Luther King Jr., was born and raised in Atlanta, GA.